henry-county/hc_playbook/README.md

 3. Make at least one ssh connection normally to add the clients to your known_hosts file.
 4. (Optional) Set the python interpreter in your hosts file to `ansible_python_interpreter=/usr/bin/python`.
 5. Run the playbook in the project by running `ansible-playbook hc_playbook/playbooks/playbookname.yml -kK`.
+--1.    -kK is only needed if you do not plan on using ssh keys for your authentication.